WhitmanCS370/sp24-lab4/README.md

     "for name in globals(): print name " threw an error because we were attempting to initialize a new varible "name" after accessing globals.
 The same code works just fine in a main() function.

 Exercise 2:
+    We successfully got runner.py's failing and erroring tests to output correctly.
+However we were not able to unit test this functionality.

+Exercise 3:
+    We used time.time to get the start and end time of the test runner and then outputted it with the results.